omundy/learn-javascript/topics/data/data.md

 ---

-Depending on your application you may want to convert your data to a Javascript object to make it easier to use.
-Below, each row has been converted so that the column values can be referenced by their keys, and those which are numbers have been retyped from a `string` to `number` type.
+Convert data to a JS object can make it easier to use.
+Below, each row can be referenced using their their keys, and numbers have been retyped.

 ```js
 const tempsObjectsArr = [